 Day 1 — Hiroshima/Tokyo

 Travel to Tokyo via the high-speed train from Hiroshima.
 Upon arrival, get acquainted with the city’s celebrated landmarks, including the Imperial Palace, and delve into its cultural heritage at the Edo-Tokyo Museum.
 The museum brings to life Tokyo’s 400-year history, with exhibits illustrating subjects ranging from Kabuki theater and traditional arts to politics and architecture.
-Explore Asakusa, one of Tokyo’s oldest neighborhoods, and the Senso-ji temple, built in the 7th century and now a sizeable complex of shrines, temples, and a pagoda.
 Settle into our hotel late this afternoon, and enjoy an evening at leisure.
 Cerulean Tower Tokyu Hotel (B,L)

 Day 2 — Tokyo

-Begin the day at the sprawling Tsukiji fish market, one of the world’s largest.
-Browse the stalls where over 2,000 tons of seafood is sold daily, and take in the lively bustle.
-Continue to the newly renovated Nezu Museum, which features over 7,000 works of calligraphy, painting, sculpture, and ceramics.
+Explore the Nezu Museum, which features over 7,000 works of calligraphy, painting, sculpture, and ceramics.
 Visit the museum’s collections and traditional gardens dotted with waterfalls, ponds, and teahouses.
 Then jump forward in time with a guided tour of the cutting-edge architecture of Tokyo’s Aoyama district.
-After lunch, the remainder of the day is free to relax or continue exploring on your own.
+After lunch, try your hand at the art of shodo, a form of Japanese calligraphy, during an interactive class.
+Later, walk through Tokyo’s fashion-forward Harajuku neighborhood where unorthodox, creative style reigns supreme.

 Cerulean Tower Tokyu Hotel (B,L)